Congratulations your dream holiday itinerary is now saved - use the MyMeraki section to revisit your itinerary and save multiple versions.

 This is a place where the beauty is in the detail.
 It may be vast, but taking note of the intricate designs that vary from building to building is the only way to truly appreciate one of China’s greatest icons.
 Look out for the abundant use of ‘royal’ yellow, the huge bronze vats that flank the city’s major palaces and the gilded designs that give the Forbidden City its opulent atmosphere.

 And, when you’ve had your fill of getting up close and personal with every building from the Palace of Heavenly Purity to the Hall of Mental Cultivation, make your way up the nearby hill in Jingshan Park for aerial views that will blow you away.

 China is mind boggling that’s for sure, but if you’d like to get your head around some of its fascinating past then a wander around the Forbidden City is a must.
-Simply start with our Classic base itinerary, and your entrance to this landmark will be included as part and parcel of your trip.
-Head over to our itinerary builder now to start planning that trip of a lifetime.
+Start with our Iconic Highlights or Yangtze Discovery base itinerary or click the 'Ancient Icons' button to add Beijing to our Panoramas & Pandas itinerary.
+Head over to our itinerary builder to start planning that trip of a lifetime.